marczaku/105-unity-basics/3-serialization/slides/README.md

 public GameObject prefab;

 void Sample(GameObject gameObject) {
-   // instantiates the prefab as root game Object:
+   // instantiates the prefab with no parent Tnstantiate(prefab);
-   Tnstantiate(prefab);
-   // instantiates the prefab as a child of the gameObject:
+   // instantiates the prefab as a child of the gameObject Instantiate(prefab, gameObject.transform);
-   Instantiate(prefab, gameObject.transform);
    // instantiates the prefab at the given position and rotation:
-   Instantiate(prefab, new Vector3(1, 2), Quaternion.Euler(1, 2, 3));
+   Instantiate(prefab, new Vector3(1, 2, 0), Quaternion.Euler(1, 2, 3));

    // you can save a reference of the new instance to a variable:
    GameObject instance = Instantiate(prefab);